FusionAuth/fusionauth-site/site/_posts/2022-02-08-announcing-fusionauth-1-33.md

 Unfortunately our licensing error messages were not correctly updated.
 This caused some confusion.
 Customers with paid licenses were seeing messages indicating that they needed a paid license to enable these Enterprise only features like webhooks on a user password change or rate limiting the requesting of two-factor codes.
 Sorry about that!

 In this release, error messages have been made clearer.

+## Multi-factor and the Change Password API

+If you are using 2FA and the Change Password API, there is a breaking change related to security that you will want to be aware of.

+If you use the FusionAuth themed pages, there is no change required on your part, but if you use the API directly there will be a modification required to your integration.

+You can learn more about that HERE TODO.

 ## The rest of it